MINNESOTA

 Allen's Thrill Hill

-Anderson's Hill+ (became Ski Haven, still open as Mt.
+Andersen's Hill+ (became Ski Haven, still open as Mt.
 Kato)

 Arctic Park* - also called Mt.
 Sitzmark